 When to Send Your Invitations

-The general rule still applies: send your wedding invitations six to eight weeks before the big day.
-If many of your guests are traveling to the Hudson Valley or Westchester, lean closer to eight weeks so they can plan accordingly.
-Save the dates should go out about six to eight months in advance, especially for destination style venues or peak wedding seasons.
+The classic rule still holds up: mail your invitations six to eight weeks before the wedding.
+If a good chunk of your guest list is traveling into the Hudson Valley or Westchester, lean toward the eight-week end so people have time to book flights and hotels.
+Save the dates should go out earlier, around six to eight months ahead, especially for a destination-style venue or a date that falls during a busy wedding season.

 Addressing Envelopes the Right Way